Categories

 2. Tap the course you would like to add an announcement to.

-3. Tap announcements.
+3. Tap Announcements.

 5. Type a title for your announcement.